Overview

 SUBADVISOR TO SEPARATELY MANAGED ACCOUNTS

-Belle Haven provides discretionary investment advisory services through subadvised relationships
+Belle Haven provides discretionary investment advisory services through subadvisory relationships

-with other investment advisory firms, consultants, and fiduciaries, including through third-party
+with other investment advisers, consultants, and fiduciaries, and financial institutions.
+These services

-account(s).
-These relationships provide clients with access to all or some of Belle Haven’s fixed income
+relationships, clients gain access to one or more of Belle Haven’s fixed income investment strategies.

 SINGLE-CONTRACT ADVISORY SERVICES

-account(s), specifically, the ability to engage unaffiliated third-party investment managers to
+investment adviser has the authority to engage unaffiliated third-party investment managers to

 DUAL-CONTRACT ADVISORY SERVICES

-unaffiliated third-party investment managers to manage all or a portion of the assets designated
+managers to manage all or a portion of the client’s assets or elects not to exercise such authority.

-Services” arrangement.
-Under this structure, the client retains their relationship with their
+arrangements, the client continues to maintain their relationship with their primary investment

-For clients accessing Belle Haven’s investment advisory services through an intermediary, such as
+When Belle Haven’s services are accessed through an intermediary, such as a client’s primary

-their primary investment advisor, consultant, or wrap fee program sponsor, Belle Haven relies on the
+investment adviser, consultant, or wrap fee program sponsor, Belle Haven relies on that intermediary

-intermediary to determine, in their fiduciary capacity, the suitability of the Firm’s fixed income
+to determine, in their fiduciary capacity, the suitability of the Firm’s fixed income investment

-investment strategies for their client’s account(s).
-In this arrangement, the intermediary assumes
+strategies for their client’s account(s).
+In these arrangements, the intermediary is responsible for

 6